 The Cheesecake Factory's Factory Nachos with Spicy Chicken

 Leave it to The Cheesecake Factory to house the absolute worst restaurant appetizer in the country.
 While these stacked nachos serve two to four people, they still manage to cram in the most calories and fat out of all the apps on our list.
-These spicy-chicken-topped nachos boast as much sodium as 1.6 teaspoons of salt, so if you wouldn't spoon that into your mouth, then why would you order this fat-laden plate?
+These spicy-chicken-topped nachos boast as much sodium as more than one teaspoon of salt.
+If you wouldn't spoon that into your mouth, why would you order this fat-laden plate?